GeorgieIsYourHomie/boredomBuster/README.md

 ## Description

-Boredom Buster is a React TypeScript-based web application that leverages the BoredAPI to provide users with random activity suggestions based on selected categories.
+Boredom Buster is a React TypeScript-based, responsive web application that leverages the BoredAPI to provide users with random activity suggestions based on selected categories.
 Whether you're looking for something fun, creative, or relaxing, Boredom Buster has you covered.

 ## Features